matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.19.25 Starting a System - build slide](Components/00.19.25.jpg)

 First, it's going to look at the components it contains and see what their dependencies are.
 It's going to read off that metadata that the using function added onto my records.
-So it sees that customers depends on DB and Email, and it knows that it has things called DB and email.
+So it sees that customers depends on DB and Email, and it knows that it has things called :db and :email.

 ![00.19.44 Starting a System - build slide](Components/00.19.44.jpg)